-Since 1998, Barton’s Criminology and Criminal Justice (CCJ) program has been educating students to be critical thinkers with strong communication skills.
-Our CCJ program exposes students to all aspects of the criminal justice system, including law enforcement, the courts, corrections, juvenile justice and criminal and constitutional law.
+Since 1998, Barton’s Criminology and Criminal Justice Sciences (CCJS) program has been educating students to be critical thinkers with strong communication skills.
+Our CCJS program exposes students to all aspects of the criminal justice system, including law enforcement, the courts, corrections, juvenile justice and criminal and constitutional law.
 We emphasize instructional methods that integrate policy and professional practice with theory and research, by combining rigorous scientific study with practical applications.

-The CCJ major first takes the introductory course in Criminology and Criminal Justice, building upon the strength of Barton College’s many academic and professional programs.
+The CCJS major first takes the introductory course in Criminology and Criminal Justice Sciences, building upon the strength of Barton College’s many academic and professional programs.
 Our distinguished faculty teach a variety of Criminology and Criminal Justice courses, in subjects such as:

 - Forensic Science

 - Prevention of Crime and Delinquency

 - Criminal Justice Administration

 - Victims and Victimology